mikhmha/my_blog/README.md

 This sort of reminds me of my high-frequency trading system.
 It was the same idea.
 You look at the current conditions over some time horizon, if things look good you execute a strategy to BUY or SELL assets.
 Then you measure the result of your active strategy.
 If things are going bad you EXIT quickly and start the process of formulating a new strategy, otherwise you continue executing the existing strategy.

+# 02/10/2024

+Moving quickly again.
+I've been writing new code and refactoring old stuff.
+Going back and refactoring code is such a cognitive load.
+But the effort always ends up being much easier than the expectation.
+Why?
+Because Elixir is that GOOD.
+The refactoring consisted of wrapping up the old interfaces to spawn AI into higher order abstractions called by the AI commander.
+Also the spatial partioning scheme for the strategy map has changed.
+The hex idea I was trying is cool, but I found a better way to do things.
+Actually the hex idea was stupid, but atleast it got me to start drawing stuff.
+Just keep drawing stuff!
+It will give you the solution.
+Yeah I think the next few days will be fun - it will be 50% coding, 50% playing the game.
+Heres my metric - if I find myself playing the game for longer than 5 minutes I'll know what I have is good enough for a first draft.
+I need to set a limit or I'll spend an infinite amount of time tweaking the commander just to see what will happen.
+Its like doing map editing for this game.
+I get sucked in, hours go by, entire days even, and important tasks become neglected.

+I think this period of blogging is coming to an end.
+Its served its purpose.
+Writing is boring again.
+Coding is fun.